sljepic/nd082-Azure-Cloud-DevOps-Starter-Code/README.md

     command that creates an execution plan.
 That execution plan is saved on a specified path when -out flag is used.
     After a execution plan is created, we use a command:
 * **terraform apply**
     to deploy a code.
+    Finally, when resources are created, we should use:

+* **terraform destroy**
+    to remove all remote objects managed by provided configuration.

 ### Output

-Several outputs are
+<h4> Policy </h4>
+When a policy is created and deployed and **az policy assignment list**, a [proper output should be present](https://github.com/sljepic/nd082-Azure-Cloud-DevOps-Starter-Code/blob/udacity_project_1/policy.png) with all necessary information about created tagging policy.